 Structures shall be designed to support localized reactions from the BHS.
-This shall include, but not limited to, dead, live, dynamic, wind, and seismic loadings.
+This shall include, but not be limited to, dead, live, dynamic, wind, and seismic loads.

-To allow for future reconfigurations of the BHS, a distributed superimposed dead load of 40psf shall be used to account for reactions from the BHS.
-This shall apply to the levels above and below the BHS area.
-If the BHS occupies the level above and below a framing level, then the framing level shall be designed to accommodate 40 psf above the framing level and 40 psf below the framing level concurrently.
-Specific reactions to the structure must be checked by the EoR prior to installation.
+To allow for future reconfigurations of the BHS, a distributed superimposed dead load of 40-psf shall be used to account for reactions from the BHS.
+This shall apply to the level directly above and directly below the BHS area.
+If the BHS occupies the level above and below a framing level, then the framing level shall be designed to concurrently accommodate 40-psf above the framing level and 40-psf below the framing level.
+Specific reactions to the structure must be checked by the Engineer of Record (EoR) prior to installation.

-Projects that add or modify the existing baggage handling system shall provide loading diagrams that indicate location, magnitude, and direction of all loads imposed on the structure, including, but not limited to, lateral loads such as seismic forces, dynamic forces, wind forces, etc.
+Projects that add or modify the existing BHS shall provide loading diagrams that indicate location, magnitude, and direction of all loads imposed on the structure, including, but not limited to, lateral loads such as seismic forces, dynamic forces, wind forces, etc.